blurtopian/blurt-tx/README.md

-# hive-tx-js
+# blurt-tx

-Lightweight and complete JavaScript library for using Hive blockchain in Javascript environments such as Web or NodeJS.
+Lightweight and complete JavaScript library for using Blurt blockchain in Javascript environments such as Web or NodeJS.

 #### Why this?